awsdocs/amazon-ses-developer-guide/doc-source/send-email-set-up-vpc-endpoints.md

 1. Send a test email by completing the procedure in [Using the Command Line to Send Email Using the Amazon SES SMTP Interface](send-email-smtp-client-command-line.md#send-email-using-openssl)\.
 **Note**
 You have to verify an email address or domain before you can send email through Amazon SES\.
-For more information about verifying identities, see [Verifying Identities in Amazon SES](verify-addresses-and-domains.md)\.
+For more information about verifying identities, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.